simonambridge/Oracle_to_Cassandra/README.md

 USE HR;
 </pre>

-<h3>Create Employees Table</h3>
+<h2>Create Employees Table</h2>

 De-normalising and potentially duplicating data in Cassandra is not a bad thing.
 It's quicker than updating indexes, and disk is cheap, and Cassandra writes are fast!

 So for Query 1 we'll also move the Department, Manager and Job data out of the EMPLOYEES table and use the EMPLOYEES table purely for employee personal data.
+We get the information that we've moved by creating tables specifically to support those queries.
+See Query 2 as an example of getting data about departments and employees.
 For Query 2 we'll use EMPLOYEES_BY_DEPARTMENT to query Departments and Employees by Department.

-<h3>Query 1: Query All Employees on EMPLOYEE_ID</h3>
+<h2>Query 1: Query All Employees on EMPLOYEE_ID</h2>
 Create the table we use to hold employees in Cassandra:
 <pre lang="sql">
 DROP TABLE IF EXISTS employees;